*This page last updated: 13 April, 2013 22:02 PST.

 - Scholars of the Jade Hall (Korea): +2 science for all specialists and for all Great Person tile improvements.
 Receive a tech boost each time a scientific building/Wonder is built in the Korean capital.

-- Diplomatic Marriage (Austria): Can spend Gold to annex or puppet an allied City-State.
+- Diplomatic Marriage (Austria): Can spend Gold to annex or puppet a City-State that has been your ally for 5 turns.

 - Patriarchate of Constantinople (Byzantium): Choose one more Belief than normal when you found a Religion.